 Whenever starting work, you will have to go through a series of processes before you are technically ‘employed.’
 Of course, you will need to give your secure information, such as your residential address, social security or national insurance number, your account information, next of kin, etc. This is all something we consider normal, natural, and relevant to working at a place of employment.
 In fact, an employer that neglects to ask you this is likely a workplace you should inspect a little more closely.

 But alongside these necessary obligations, you will be presented with a list of forms you need to fill out.
 Many are excited to begin work and wish to confirm the employment, to the point that they sign without thinking.
 But it’s essential to read the contracts to ensure you know what they say beforehand.
+Some companies require pre-employment checks that could be costly.
 Do not simply assume everything is in order.
 You never know just what terms are in there.
 Perhaps you are expected to fulfill your own uniform cost, and take care of any repairs or replacements.
 Perhaps your pay will be docked for certain actions.
 You cannot contest something you have previously signed, providing it is legal for the employer to have imposed those conditions on you in the first place.
 Even if sat next to your new manager who is in a rush and wishes for you to sign fast, be sure to stay true to yourself and read through it.
 Ask for more clarity on anything you are unsure of.
 This is an essential part of keeping yourself in-the-know about your vital responsibilities and the terms that bind you.

 Consult With The Professionals